awsdocs/amazon-connect-admin-guide/doc_source/create-contact-flow.md

 The starting point for creating all contact flows is the contact flow designer\.
 It's a drag\-and\-drop work surface that enables you to link together blocks of actions\.
 For example, when a customer first enters your contact center, you can ask for some input and then play a prompt such as "Thank you\."

-For descriptions of the available action blocks, see [Contact Block Definitions](contact-block-definitions.md)\.
+For descriptions of the available action blocks, see [Contact block definitions](contact-block-definitions.md)\.

 ## Before you begin: develop a naming convention<a name="before-create-contact-flow"></a>